isamul/normGraph/README.md

 ```shell
 cp .env.example .env
 ```
-5. Open LangGraph Studio and select the cloned directory to run
+5. Open LangGraph Studio and select the cloned directory to run the application
-llama

-⚠️ Before running the NormGraph
+⚠️ Before running NormGraph
 - running NormGraph requires a [neo4j](https://neo4j.com) Graph-Database containing data of standard documents (follow steps in `helper_notebooks_ingestion` below to setup a neo4j instance)
 - the application NormAI (NormGraph + UI) (add repo) can be run on windows as well